duc-ng/cryo-em-monitor/README.md

 Monitoring application for Cryo-EM data of the Max Planck Institute of Biochemistry.

 This application reads data from from multiple microscopic recordings, when saved in _.star_ files, from the filesystem without the need for a database and scales up to 100k and more files.
-A modern client optimized for desktop and mobile view will analyze and display the data and images in realtime.
+A modern client optimized for desktop and mobile view analyzes and displays the data and images in realtime.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Latest update

+- 08.01.

+  - add: AutoDelete (hard drive)
+  - various bug fixes

 - 22.12.

   - fix Main plot: points/h
   - fix fullscreen mode